ale-pavel/data-extraction-for-reddit/README.md

 ## Installation
 Packages needed include pymongo and requests.
-Todo requirements.txt.
-Also docker-engine must be installed, along with docker-compose.
+Todo requirements.txt. docker-engine must be installed, along with docker-compose and mongosh/mongo.

 Credentials are also needed to run this project, in particular:
 - Reddit username/password into ```secret.txt```